Calabacitas soup

 1 Tbsp dried thyme

-1.5 Tbsp pink Himalayan salt, 1/2 tsp ground pepper
+1.5 Tbsp pink Himalayan salt

-a handful of chopped cilantro
+A handful of fresh cilantro, chopped

 2 Tbsp avocado oil

-7 cups of water total, divided
+7 cups water, divided

 As usual, these are my thoughts and ideas, not medical advice.
 You are encouraged to create your own recipes or search for some suited to your needs.
 I am just sharing my recipes, hoping that I can inspire some of you to make healthier food choices.